b1r3k/docker-gitit/README.md

 # docker-gitit

 A Dockerfile for the [Gitit Wiki](https://github.com/jgm/gitit).
 There is no default user, you can register directly in the wiki.
+It uses debian:unstable-slim in order to have latest gitit.

 ## Usage